 Evaluating technologies for CTEM adoption involves consideration of many capabilities.
 Each phase of CTEM has requirements that need to be met.

-Change is difficult but is required to evolve.
-Download the CyCognito report “Demystifying Continuous Threat Exposure Management” to shorten your ramp up on CTEM; definition, requirements, and a technology purchase checklist for external attack surface management as it applies to CTEM.
+Download the CyCognito solution brief “Demystifying Continuous Threat Exposure Management” to shorten your ramp up on CTEM with definitions, requirements and a technology purchase checklist.

 CyCognito is a cloud-native software-as-a-service that was built to meet the external risk requirements of the largest and most complex organizations.

-For more information on how CTEM maps to EASM and how CyCognito uniquely solves external risk management challenges, please visit cycognito.com.
+For more information on how CTEM maps to external attack surface management (EASM) and how CyCognito uniquely solves external risk management challenges, please visit cycognito.com.

 1. Source: Forrester Research “Teamwork shines a light on hidden risk”, 2022